klot-io/pi-setup/Development.md

 If something goes wrong, you can check the logs via the GUI.

-If something goes really wrong, ssh to a node and use the following commands to view the logs of the different services:
+If something goes really wrong, ssh to a node (usually the master) and use the following commands to view the logs of the different services:

 ```
 sudo journalctl -u klot-io-dns    # DNS